 Trio featuring Acoustic percussion or Drums

-The Crazy Daysies perform as an acoustic, country music duo, trio and full band.
+The Crazy Daysies perform as an acoustic, alt-country/Americana music duo, trio and full band.
 Rebecca Day also performs solo when the event calls for it.
 The group is based in North Florida.
 Originally from South Carolina, songwriting sisters Rebecca Day and Jen Day-Thompson spent their childhood growing their roots in the Carolina foothills, sculpting songs out of the clay they walked on.

 In 2013, Rebecca welded her songwriting styling and music to Jen's viola and lyrical co-writing skills, and formed The Crazy Daysies.